IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Todo

 ## Core functions
+* Props in expressions must be public and have getter and setter
+* Write test cases for expressions rewrite
 * Local variables when evaluating expression constants
 * Delay processing wait if the scan is in progress
 * Remove direct use for DbContext